Spy Kids | 2001

 You probably won’t get the chance to visit the breathtaking location for the wedding of agents Gregario Cortez (Antonio Banderas) and Ingrid (Carla Gugino) in ‘South America’, unless you’re extremely well-connected in Austin.
 It’s Villa del Sol, the private home of Beau Theriot, owner of the nearby Oasis restaurant, 300 feet above Lake Travis, (formed when the Colorado River was blocked by Mansfield Dam in the late Thirties), some 12 miles west of the capital.

 Sadly, you’ve missed the opportunity to stay at the seductively picturesque, stone-walled home of the Cortez family.
 Amazingly, the location is real; it’s the Trois Estate, 3612 Pearce Road, Austin, west of town near Emma Long Metropolitan Park.
-The stone castle dates back to, erm, 1989, but recently closed down and has been put up for sale.
+The stone castle dates back to, erm, 1989, but recently closed down and has been put up for sale (don't confuse this with a different property called the Trois Estate in Fredericksburg).

 In Austin itself, hangars at the old Robert Mueller Municipal Airport, Austin, were turned into soundstages.
 I hardly need to tell you that, yes, it’s gone and the site is being redeveloped as an urban village.